Did you know you could save $200-$300 on every flight booking through Thrifty Traveler? Check out my Thrifty Traveler review for details.

-This not only gets you the best prices without any hassle but lets you avail time-sensitive deals as quickly as possible.
+The best part of Thrifty Traveler Premium is that all flights are bookable through Google Flights.
+This gets you the best prices without any hassle and lets you avail yourself of time-sensitive deals as quickly as possible.

-Besides that, once you start using the site, it tracks your search habits to suggest relevant offers for you.
+Besides, once you start using the site, it tracks your search habits to suggest relevant offers.
 For example, if you’re looking to travel to the Maldives, the site will drop the best flight deal into your inbox whenever it comes by.

 How to Sign Up for Thrifty Traveler

-After visiting their website, you can simply go through the free offers or select the ‘join premium’ option to subscribe for its paid facilities.
+After visiting their website, you can go through the free offers or select the ‘join premium’ option to subscribe to their paid subscription.

 After you select one according to your needs, the site will ask you for some necessary details.
-Just fill them out, complete the payment, and wait for the cheapest flight deals to come by.
+Just fill them out, complete the payment, and wait for the cheapest flight deals.

-You see, Thrifty Traveler gives you about 2-3 great deals every day.
-Even if you avail only one or two every year, you’ll save around $300-$500 on each flight.
+You’re mistaken if you think you might spend more money on finding cheap flights than traveling.
+Thrifty Traveler gives you about 2-3 great deals daily.
+Even if you avail of only one or two every year, you’ll save around $300-$500 on each flight.
 That will quickly pay off your initial subscription fee tenfold.

-Still, if you’re not satisfied with everything Thrifty Traveler gives you, you can get your money back within 30 days!
+Still, if you’re unsatisfied with everything Thrifty Traveler gives you, you can get your money back within 100 days!
 Amazing, right?

 Pros of Thrifty Traveler

-Before I get to further details in my Thrifty Traveler review, here’s a brief overview of the benefits you’ll get from the site so that you can get a clear perception of the platform at a glance.
+Before I get to further details in my Thrifty Traveler review, here’s a brief overview of the benefits of the site to get a clear perception of the platform at a glance.